Lara Prašnikar

-Lara Prašnikar (/sl/; born 8 August 1998) is a Slovenian footballer who plays as a striker for the Utah Royals of the National Women's Soccer League (NWSL) and the Slovenia national team.
+Lara Prašnikar (/sl/; born 8 August 1998) is a Slovenian professional footballer who plays as a striker for Frauen-Bundesliga club VfL Wolfsburg and the Slovenia national team.

 Early life

 Prašnikar was born on 8 August 1998 in Celje.
 Her father, Bojan, is a former football manager and player.
 Her older brother, Luka, is also a former footballer.

 Club career

 Šmartno

 Prašnikar began her career at Šmartno, where she and fellow Slovenian international Lana Golob played alongside boys as the club did not have a women's team at the time.

 Rudar Škale

 In the 2010–11 season, Prašnikar secured a move to Rudar Škale's academy, before being promoted to the senior team in 2013.
 Prašnikar made her Slovenian Women's League (SŽNL) debut for the club on 25 August 2013, when she scored a brace against Velesovo Cerklje in a 5–0 home victory.
 She became a key player for the club, scoring 77 goals in 55 league games over three seasons.